bahrus/trans-render/README.md

 <img src="http://img.badgesize.io/https://cdn.jsdelivr.net/npm/trans-render@0.0.23/dist/init.min.js?compression=gzip">

 trans-render provides an alternative way of instantiating a template.
 It draws inspiration from the (least) popular features of xslt.
 Like xslt, trans-render performs transforms on elements by matching tests on elements.
-Whereas xslt uses xpath for its tests, trans-render uses the css matches() method.
+Whereas xslt uses xpath for its tests, trans-render uses the css matches() and querySelector() methods.

 XSLT can take pure XML with no formatting instructions as its input.
 Generally speaking, the XML that XSLT acts on isn't a bunch of semantically  meaningless div tags, but rather a nice semantic document, whose intrinsic structure is enough to go on, in order to formulate a "transform" that doesn't feel like a hack.